| September 28, 1996 Knight Ridder/Tribune News Service

 Development Company, the ministries of Religion and Tourism,

+and the Western Wall Heritage Foundation.
 Moscowitz has reportedly spent millions of dollars on settlement

 projects in the West Bank and Gaza, contributed large sums